Outlook can now integrate Google Calendar and one-tap to join Zoom calls

 Microsoft today announced a bunch of updates to its Outlook app for Android, iOS, and the web.
 Among other features, Outlook has gained the ability to integrate your personal Outlook.com or Google Calendar in your Outlook work account, calendar management and easier meeting joining in your inbox, and Meeting Insights that surface relevant emails and files right in the calendar event.

 More people working from home means more meetings, more prep, more follow-ups, and an increased blurring of the lines between personal and work time.
 Microsoft says these latest Outlook features are aimed to “help you get back more control of your day, spend less time preparing for meetings, protect your personal time, and organize your calendar to stay balanced.”
-That said, you may get some feelings of déjà vu as we go through all the features as some were previously announced or even released in some form before the pandemic.
+That said, you may get some feelings of déjà vu as we go through all the features, as some were previously announced or even released in some form before the pandemic.

 Calendars and tasks